lona-web-org/lona/doc/content/end-user-documentation/getting-started.rst

 Running Lona From A Script
 --------------------------

-For microservices or small prototypes Lona app can be run using a single python script.
+For microservices or small prototypes a Lona app can be run using a single python script.

 .. code-block:: text